Horsetooth 1-Mile Swim

 We have had triathletes with Ironman notches on their belts who have experienced some problems with no wetsuits in the cold-water temperatures.

-My body fat has been consistently measured at 4-5%.
+My body fat has consistently measured really low.
 Gulp.

 I got up early to take a shuttle from Hughes Stadium and the first thing I did after arriving at the official race start of Satanka Cove was swirl my hands in the water of the reservoir.
 I was shocked—it was much warmer than I expected!
 “OK, this is doable,” I announced to everyone witnessing this hallelujah moment.